-- Use a calibrated wattmeter Place a calibrated (or known, trusted) wattmeter in line with the GM-102 Wattmeter's power sensor to use as a standard. - Use a calibrated RF probe coupled with a high input impedance voltmeter to measure the RF volts at the dummy load - you can use a "T" connector at the dummy load end of the cable if your dummy load doesn't have a measurement port.
+- Use a calibrated wattmeter Place a calibrated (or known, trusted) wattmeter in line with the GM-102 Wattmeter's power sensor to use as a standard. - 2.
+Use a calibrated RF probe coupled with a high input impedance voltmeter (or an oscilloscope that can cover the frequency range) to measure the RF RMS volts at the dummy load you can use a "T" connector at the dummy load end of the cable if your dummy load doesn't have a measurement port.
 To calculate the actual power, use the following formula: